nubenetes/awesome-kubernetes/docs/ansible.md

 ## Ansible Kubernetes Module
 * [Manage Kubernetes (K8s) objects with Ansible Kubernetes Module](https://docs.ansible.com/ansible/latest/modules/k8s_module.html)
+* [adamtheautomator.com: How to Use the Ansible Kubernetes Module](https://adamtheautomator.com/ansible-kubernetes/) The Ansible Kubernetes module allows you to access the full range of Kubernetes APIs and create objects such as deployments, services, and so on.
+Learn how to use it in this step-by-step tutorial.

 ## NGINX Core Collection for Ansibe
 - [galaxy.ansible.com/nginxinc/nginx_core](https://galaxy.ansible.com/nginxinc/nginx_core)